7amo10/Complete-Data-Structures-and-Algorithms-tutorial/8.Tree_BinaryTree/README.md

 ### **Why Binary Tree?**
 - Binary trees are a prerequisite for mode advanced trees like BST, AVL, Red Black Trees
-- Huffman coding problem , heap priority problem and expression parsing problems can be solved
+- Huffman coding problems, heap priority problems, and expression parsing problems can be solved
 - efficiently using binary trees,

 It is a specific form of Tree that we will discuss in detail: